It Starts With My Own Celiac Story

-So, if you’re genetically predisposed to Celiac disease (like me), you’ll suffer the worse-case scenario – a large production of zonulin and a gut that remains open and leaky for a long time and comes with a host of co-conditions related to Celiac disease.
+So, if you’re genetically predisposed to Celiac disease (like me), you’ll suffer the worse-case scenario – a large production of zonulin.
+And a gut that remains open and leaky for a long time and comes with a host of co-conditions related to Celiac disease.

 But the leaky gut is enough for gluten to generate an inflammatory response.

-And for those who do not have genes predisposing them to Celiac or gluten sensitivity, what happens for them?
+So for those who do not have genes predisposing them to Celiac or gluten sensitivity, what happens for them?